Hablamos Español Insurance Companies We Work With

 What is non-trucking liability?

-Coverage for a leased owner-operator's liability when using the truck not under the carrier's dispatch, since the carrier's policy generally only covers you while working for them.
+Coverage generally written for a leased owner-operator's liability when using the truck not under the carrier's dispatch, since the carrier's policy typically covers you only while working for them.

 What is bobtail coverage?

-Coverage typically for operating the tractor without a trailer.
+Coverage that traditionally refers to operating the tractor without a trailer attached.
 It overlaps with non-trucking liability, which is broader.
-Which you need depends on your lease.
+Which one fits tends to depend on your lease.

 Do I need it if I'm leased on?

-Usually, because the carrier's liability generally only applies under dispatch.
-Without bobtail or non-trucking liability, off-dispatch use can be uncovered.
+Often, because the carrier's liability generally applies only under dispatch.
+Without bobtail or non-trucking liability, off-dispatch use can fall outside the carrier's policy.

 RS